 The mashing process involves blending grain and water, sometimes known as liquor, and heating it to temperatures ranging from 100 to 170 degrees Fahrenheit.

-Mashing causes the malt’s inherent enzymes to break down starches, turning them into sugars and, subsequently, alcohol.
+Mashing causes the malt’s inherent enzymes to break down starches, turning them into sugars and alcohol.

 Different temperatures activate different enzymes and influence protein and fermentable sugar release.